 Lecture Description

 The latest Coffee Development Report by International Coffee Organization, “Beyond Coffee: Toward a Coffee Circular Economy,” explores the transformative potential of circular economy in coffee.
-Co-created in partnership with the International Trade Centre, Lavazza Foundation, Politecnico di Torino, and the Center for Circular Economy in Coffee, this edition of the CDR is informed by a global multi-stakeholders working group.
+Co-created in partnership with the International Trade Centre, Lavazza Foundation, Politecnico di Torino, and the Center for Circular Economy in Coffee, this edition of the CDR is informed by a global multi-stakeholders working group, part of the ITC Coffee Guide Network.

 Date: Saturday April 26, 2025